-Now seeing trusting in God is a remedy against all distempers, it is necessary that we should bring the object and the act (God and the soul) together; for effecting of which it is good to know something concerning God and something concerning trust.
-God is only the fit object of trust, he hath all the properties of that which should be trusted on: a man can be in no condition wherein God is at a loss and cannot help him; if comforts be wanting, he can create comforts, not only out of nothing but out of discomforts; he made the whale that swallowed up Jonas a means to bring him to the shore, Jonah i.
-17. The sea was a wall to the Israelites on both sides: the devouring flames were a great refreshing to the three children in the fiery furnace, Dan. iii; that trouble which we think will swallow us up, may be a means to bring us to our haven; so mighty is God in power, and so excellent in working, Isaiah xxviii.
-29. God then, and God only is a fit foundation for the soul to build itself upon, for the firmer the foundation is, the stronger will the building be, therefore those that will build high must dig deep: the higher the tree riseth, the deeper the root spreadeth and fasteneth itself below.
-So it is in faith, if the foundation thereof be not firm, the soul cannot build itself strongly upon it; faith hath a double principle to build on, either a principle of being, or a principle of knowing; the principle of being is God himself, the principle of knowing is God's word, whereby God cometh forth (out of that hidden light which none can attain unto) and discovereth his meaning towards us for our good.
+Now, seeing trusting in God is a remedy against all distempers, it is necessary that we should bring the object and the act, God and the soul, together; for effecting of which it is good to know something concerning God and something concerning trust.
+God only is the fit object of trust.
+He hath all the properties of that which should be trusted on.
+A man can be in no condition wherein God is at a loss and cannot help him.
+If comforts be wanting, he can create comforts, not only out of nothing, but out of discomforts. made the whale that swallowed up Jonah a means to bring him to the shore, Jonah i.
+17. The sea was a wall to the Israelites on both sides, Exod. xiv.
+22. The devouring flames were a great refreshing to the three children in the fiery furnace, Dan. iii.
+That trouble which we think will swallow us up, may be a means to bring us to our haven; 'so mighty is God in power, and so excellent in working,' Isa. xxviii.
+29. God then, and God only, is a fit foundation for the soul to build itself upon, for the firmer the foundation is, the stronger will the building be; therefore those that will build high must dig deep.
+The higher the tree riseth, the deeper the root spreadeth and fasteneth itself below.
+So it is in faith: if the foundation thereof be not firm, the soul cannot build itself strongly upon it.
+Faith hath a double principle to build on, either a principle of being, or a principle of knowing.
+The principle of being is God himself, the principle of knowing is God's word, whereby God cometh forth 'out of that hidden light which none can attain unto,' 1 Tim. vi.
+16, and discovereth his meaning towards us for our good.

-This then must, 1. be supposed for a ground, that there is a God, and that God is, that is, hath a full and eternal being and giveth a being, and an order of being, to all things else; some things have only a being, some things life and being, some things sense &c. and some things have a more excellent being, including all the former, as the being of creatures indued with reason; if God had not a being, nothing else could be: in things subordinate one to another, take away the first, and you take away all the rest: therefore this proposition (God is) is the first truth of all, and if this were not, nothing else should be: as we see if the heavenly bodies do not move, there is no motion here below.
+This then must, 1, be supposed for a ground, that there is a God, and that God is, that is, hath a full and eternal being, and giveth a being, and an order of being, to all things else.
+Some things have only a being, some things life and being, some things sense, &c., and some things have a more excellent being, including all the former, as the being of creatures endued with reason.
+If God had not a being, nothing else could be.
+In things subordinate one to another, take away the first, and you take away all the rest.
+Therefore this proposition, God is, is the first truth of all; and if this were not, nothing else should be, as we see if the heavenly bodies do not move, there is no motion here below.